Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/infrastructure.md

 The downtime associated with vertical scaling may disrupt the business, so consider scaling horizontally in the workload design.
 Horizontal scaling is the ability to dynamically span the workload across multiple virtual machines.
 This typically involves leveraging vSphere features like resource allocation settings, VM templates, cloning, or dynamic resource allocation techniques.
 For example, if you want to distribute traffic across three separate VMs, you would want those on three separate hosts for high availability.

+Clustering is concerned with creating logical groupings of hosts to provide advanced management and availability features.
+Once the hosts are provisioned, you can create and configure vSphere clusters within the AVS environment to manage VMs and provide compute capabilities.

 ### Recommendations
 - Use [Auto-scale for Azure VMware Solution](https://github.com/Azure/azure-vmware-solution/tree/main/avs-autoscale) to define performance metrics to be used for scale-in or scale-out operations in Azure VMware Solution cluster nodes.

 One way to ensure resource availability is through affinity rules.
 By configuring affinity rules, administrators have more control over VM placement, enabling the VMs to be distributed according to specific requirements, performance considerations, availability needs, or licensing constraints.

+ ### Fault Tolerance
 For VMs deployed with HA or clustering within the Azure VMware Solution, creating anti-affinity rules to keep your VMs apart and on separate hosts is highly recommended.
+A stretched cluster primarily relates to  computing resource distribution across fault domains or availability zones.
+Another aspect to consider is the latency of connecting to workloads, as some may not be latency-sensitive.

+#### Assessment Questions
+- If  using a stretched cluster(s), do you have enough capacity to continue running your service in the event of active/passive cluster failure?

+#### Recommendations
+- Use stretched clusters for high-availability
+- Co-locate the application and service tiers by ensuring the application, database, and storage tiers are in the same availability zone.
+- Choose the Azure region for deploying the AVS cluster carefully by considering the proximity to your users or other resources, network connectivity options, and latency requirements.

 If one host experiences an issue or failure, the anti-affinity rule enforces distribution across multiple hosts, ensuring that the impact is limited and the availability of applications or services is maintained.